phu-mai/phu-mai/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🧐 Interested in building large scale systems.
+🧐 I would like to explore new technologies and building large scale systems.
+💼 I'm currently working as Senior DevOps Engineer in Vietnam.
 🎓 Bachelor of Engineering in Computer Science.
-💼 Senior DevOps Engineer in Viet Nam.
-🌱 Love learning new technologies.

 ### ⚙️ &nbsp;GitHub Analytics